 Today, Marian is accredited by the Higher Learning Commission, National Association for the Education of Young Children, Council for Accreditation of Educator Preparation, Commission on Collegiate Nursing Education, Council on Social Work Education, International Assembly for Collegiate Business Education, and Joint Review Committee on Education in Radiologic Technology.
 Marian’s curriculum has received approvals from the Wisconsin Department of Public Instruction and the Wisconsin State Board of Nursing.

 Marian currently offers more than 50 undergraduate majors and minors in traditional liberal arts and pre-professional programs for traditional and adult undergraduate students.
-The academic schools — Arts and Sciences; Business; Education; and Nursing and Health Professions — offer programs of study designed to meet a full range of professional and pre-professional academic needs for its students.
+The academic colleges — The College of Arts and Sciences and The College of the Professions — offer programs of study designed to meet a full range of professional and pre-professional academic needs for its students.
 The faculty consists of exceptional professionals who are committed to the students and to the University.
 Over half have earned or are candidates for a doctoral degree, and most faculty members in professional programs hold certification and are members of their respective professional associations.
 The student–faculty ratio is among the lowest of Wisconsin’s private colleges.

-At the start of the 2016–17 academic year, Marian had an enrollment of more than 1,900 students among the University’s undergraduate and graduate programs.
+At the start of the 2017–18 academic year, Marian University had the largest freshmen enrollment in its history, bringing the total traditional undergraduate enrollment to over 1,200, and the institutional enrollment to nearly 2,000 students.
 In addition to the Fond du Lac campus, Marian students attend classes in our Appleton and West Allis centers, at additional sites throughout the state, and online.